sabitova-fatima/hexlet_course/README.md

-# Tasks from Hexlet course on C
+# Tasks from the Hexlet course on C

 Here are my solutions of some problems from the hexlet course